 On average, he goes as the 17th quarterback chosen, which provides considerable room for profit, if Mariota finally lives up to his potential.
 Guarded by one of the best lines in football, and armed with a bevy of talented playmakers, Mariota has no excuse for mediocrity in 2018.
 New playcaller Matt LaFleur’s exciting brand of offense should utilize Mariota’s strengths and put him in the best position to shine each week.
 As a midrange backup, he is all upside.

 Sooooooo … this one feels like a song stuck on repeat.
 Carr has all of the world’s talent and is entering a rather alluring situation.
 That said, downside certainly exists.
-He is protected by arguably the best interior trio in football but has ample concerns at the bookends, where 35-year-old Donald Penn is returning from a severe injury, and rookie Kolton Miller may be the other starter.
+He is protected by arguably the best interior trio in football but has ample concerns at the bookends, where 35-year-old Donald Penn is returning from a severe injury, and rookie Kolton Miller may be the other starter (he’s filling in at LT for now).
 Jon Gruden’s return to the sidelines may require time to adjust to the changes of the game, as well.
 Carr is still on the upward trajectory and has room to grow as a passer.
 The offense boasts numerous capable weapons and has proven to be quarterback-friendly in the past.
-As the 18th passer typically chosen, Carr has virtually no risk as a backup.
+As the 19th passer typically chosen, Carr has virtually no risk as a backup.

 While it seems many, if not even most, gamers are flocking to Dion Lewis, Henry could be the smarter addition.
 Sure, adding both is always an option, too, but if only one is in play, Henry should win out by virtue of his scoring prowess.
 He’ll be the prime option near the goal line and is also a greater big-play asset than Lewis.
 Plus, he doesn’t come with the extensive injury history that weighs on Lewis’ worth.
 We have no concrete reason to believe Lewis can handle more than last year’s 212 touches, and while the same could be said for Henry’s expanding workload, his frame suggests it won’t be an issue.
 The Titans have a fine offensive line and could make Henry the breakout running back of the year from touchdown production alone.